 The not-so-surprising truth of the matter is that maintaining healthy locks requires more than a good shampoo.
 If you are having a hard figuring out what steps to take to keep their mane healthy, here are some hair care tips all mommies out there should keep in mind.

 This should go without saying, but we are taking the time to mention it anyway, as this is very important.
-A week shouldn’t go buy without your child’s hair washed at least two times.
+A week shouldn’t go by without your child’s hair washed at least two times.

 It is worth noting, however, that it is entirely up to you how many times you want to give your kid’s locks the wash they need.
 Just keep in mind that when deciding on the frequency of the washing, you should consider your kid’s hair type.
-If they have a natural dry hair, you might want to wash them even less.
+If they have naturally dry hair, you might want to wash them even less.
 And if you have a kid who is into water-based sports, you might have to do it more, as your kid’s mane would need some washing after getting soaked in the pool, which is like a big container of chemicals.

 Pay attention to the kind of water you rinse it with as well.
 Hot water is a no-no, as it can lead to unwanted results aka damaged cuticle.
 Go for cool or lukewarm water.